-While no device has been proven to prevent epilepsy-related mortality (including SUDEP), the Danny Did Foundation is devoted to seeking out seizure detection and seizure prediction devices - as well as other technologies - that are designed to enable intervention by a caregiver.
+While no device has been proven to prevent epilepsy-related mortality (including SUDEP), the Danny Did Foundation (DDF) is devoted to seeking out seizure detection and seizure prediction devices - as well as other technologies - that are designed to enable intervention by a caregiver.
 Intervention is believed to reduce the risks that accompany epilepsy.
-We present these products for further review and investigation by anyone connected to seizure disorders.
+We list the resources below for further review and investigation by anyone connected to seizure disorders.

 DANNY DID GRANT PROGRAM: If you are seeking funds to help with the cost of a device, review and research the product options below, and then complete our application.
 Note, the DDF does not provide funding support for every system listed below.
 See each product for details to learn more.

 GRANT APPLICATION: To access our grant application, click here.

 STEPS TO APPLY FOR FUNDING: 1.
 Download, complete and print the application.
 2. Sign your application in pen.
 3. Scan your application and email it as a PDF file to email@example.com.
 If you are not able to scan, mail to the address listed on the application.
 We cannot accept photos of applications.
 Once your application is next in line, we will follow up with a phone call.

-SELECTING A SYSTEM, FIVE QUESTIONS TO ASK: Be sure to review these key factors when considering which system is a fit for child users, and these factors when considering for adult users.
+SELECTING A SYSTEM, QUESTIONS TO ASK: Be sure to review these key factors when considering which system is a fit for child users, and these factors when considering for adult users.
 We also recommend this article from Epilepsia for a big picture overview of devices in the epilepsy space.

 NON-INVASIVE ALERTING SYSTEMS